 - Abstain from alcohol and caffeinated beverages.

-- Drink plenty of clear fluids, 10 to 12 glasses a day.
-Drinks with electrolytes, such as Gatorade, are a good choice.
+- Drink plenty of fluids.
+Drinks with electrolytes, such as Gatorade or Smart Water, are a good choice.

 - Record your weight twice daily and the number of times you urinate.